Aliases for USP11 Gene

 GeneCards Summary for USP11 Gene

 USP11 (Ubiquitin Specific Peptidase 11) is a Protein Coding gene.
 Diseases associated with USP11 include Bronchiectasis and Bronchiectasis With Or Without Elevated Sweat Chloride 1.
-Among its related pathways are Chaperonin-mediated protein folding and Metabolism of proteins.
-GO annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
+Among its related pathways are Chaperonin-mediated protein folding and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and thiol-dependent ubiquitinyl hydrolase activity.
 An important paralog of this gene is USP4.

 UniProtKB/Swiss-Prot Summary for USP11 Gene